Gwalior inscription of Mihirakula: Publication

 The inscription was found by Cunningham, who published it in 1861.
-Rajendralala Mitra published its first interpretation and translation in 1862.
+Rajendralal Mitra published its first interpretation and translation in 1862.
 At this time, nine lines of text were extant on the broken slab.
 The inscription was damaged, with first 2-3 characters of every line lost.
-After its discovery, more lines were lost before the slab was removed and shifted to the Imperial Museum at Calcutta (Indian Museum, Kolkata).
+After its discovery, more lines were lost before the slab was removed and shifted to the Imperial Museum at Calcutta (now the Indian Museum, Kolkata).
 Now only seven lines can be studied.
 John Faithfull Fleet published an interpolated version of this inscription, and a translation of the reconstructed inscription in 1888.
 It was subsequently noted by Bhandarkar, Garde, Dvivedī and Willis in their respective epigraphic lists.
 An edition was published by D. C. Sircar in his Select Inscriptions.

 Description and contents

 The inscription is on red sandstone, written in Sanskrit and mostly a poetic verse about god Surya, suggesting it originated in the Saura tradition of Hinduism.
 The purport is to record that a stone temple was built for the god on the Gopa hill in the month of Kārttika, a hill that is now found in southern part of the Gwalior Fort.
 The stone temple is now missing.
 It mentions the name of the sponsor to be Matricheta, the son of Matridasa, was the patron.

 It does not mention the year or era, but mentions the 15th year of Mihirakula, giving this inscription a part of its name and making it a significant historical record.